tom-clik/coldlight/_docs/userguide/templates.md

 When saving a static website, variables can be defined in the site object and output with the `site` prefix, e.g. `{{site.title}}`.
 These are in addition to the basic variables defined in YAML.

+These are generally used for "technical" variables such as `{{site.assets_url}}`.
+Editorial variables such as title are best defined in the text.

 ### Menu

 The main menu for a multiple page document is saved to a variable `site.menu`.
-It's the same on all pages
+It's the same on all pages.